gvwilson/sdxpy/src/binary/index.md

-We can still tell whether a number is positive or negative by looking at the first bit: negative numbers have a 1, positives have a 0.
+We can still tell whether a number is positive or negative by looking at the first bit: negative numbers have 1, positive numbers have 0.
 However,
 two's complement is asymmetric: since 0 counts as a positive number,